xubingyue/snackis/snabel.md

 ```

 ### Expressions
-Snabel supports dividing expressions into parts using parentheses, each level starts with a fresh stack and the result is pushed to the outer stack on exit.
+Snabel supports dividing expressions into parts using parentheses, each level starts with a fresh stack and the last result is pushed on the outer stack.

 ```
 > (1 2 +) (2 2 *) +